Josh-XT/AGiXT/docs/README.md

 ### Setup AGiXT
 We will install AGiXT in a virtual environment.
 This will ensure that the dependencies of AGiXT do not interfere with other Python projects on your system.
 We will also use playwright for web scraping.
 This requires a browser to be installed on your system.
 If you do not have a browser installed, you can install one with `playwright install`.

-You will need to run two different terminals, one for the back end, one for the front end.
-We will start with the back end.

 ```
 git clone https://github.com/Josh-XT/AGiXT
 pip install poetry==1.5.1